xLucida/Certia/replit.md

 ### Frontend Architecture

 The frontend uses React 18+ with TypeScript, Vite for tooling, and Wouter for routing.
-UI components are built with shadcn/ui on Radix UI primitives, styled using Tailwind CSS, following a premium design inspired by Linear and Stripe.
+UI components are built with shadcn/ui on Radix UI primitives, styled using Tailwind CSS with a premium design system featuring:
+- Deep navy/ink primary colors (#0F172A) for professional enterprise feel
+- Refined success (#10B981), warning (#F59E0B), and error (#EF4444) color palette
+- Enhanced typography scale with improved letter-spacing and line-height
+- Subtle gradients across cards, buttons, and interactive elements
+- Premium micro-interactions with button-transition and card-hover utility classes
+- Consistent spacing, shadows, and visual hierarchy across all pages

 State management relies on TanStack Query for server state and React Hook Form with Zod for form handling.

 ### Backend Architecture